scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

 **Signal**            **FFT**
 ===================== =====================

-As the signal comes from a real function, the Fourier transform is symmetric.
+As the signal comes from a real-valued function, the Fourier transform is symmetric.

 The peak signal frequency can be found with ``freqs[power.argmax()]``